cloudify-cosmo/docs.getcloudify.org/content/agents/overview.md

 Following are all the supported installation methods:

 * `none` - No agent will be installed on the host.
-* `remote` - An agent will be installed using SSH on linux hosts and WinRM on windows hosts.
+* `remote` - An agent will be installed using SSH on linux hosts and WinRM on Windows hosts.
 * `init_script` - An agent will be installed via a script that will run on the host when it gets created.
 This method is only supported for specific IaaS plugins.
 * `provided` - An agent is assumed to already be installed on the host image.
 That agent will be configured and started via a script that will run on the host when it gets created.
 This method is only supported for specific IaaS plugins.